What Is Virtual Private Cloud?

 - Management console

-Through the console, you can perform operations on VPC resources directly.
-You can access the VPC service by logging in to the management console and selecting Virtual Private Cloud from the console homepage.
+You can use the console to perform operations on VPC resources directly.
+To access the VPC service, log in to the management console and select Virtual Private Cloud from the console homepage.

 If you need to integrate the VPC service provided by the cloud system into a third-party system for secondary development, you can use an API to access the VPC service.
 For details, see the Virtual Private Cloud API Reference.